newrelic/grabby/README.md

 into New Relic Insights.
 You then specify which attributes you want to collect, and then Grabby will report them.

+Grabby is available only to a handful of adventurous New Relic customers as an early prototype.
+It is unclear whether this will ultimately become a shipping, supported feature.

 Grabby depends on a recent version of the New Relic Agent (3.9.1 or later) and any Rails application v2 or later.